 · Do I want to pay back the loan faster?

-These are just three of many questions that we clarify with clients during our consultation sessions in order to select the best financing option.
-A big problem is the very different internal conditions and policies of banks, which make it very difficult for individuals to maintain an overview and compare offers.
+These are just three of many questions that we clarify with our clients during our consulting sessions to select the best financing option.
+A major problem is the very different internal conditions and policies of the banks, which make it very difficult for individuals to maintain an overview and make the offers comparable.
 With the help of our software, we can easily create an overview and extract the parameters for comparability, providing assistance with one of the most financially significant decisions.

-There are variable and fixed interest financing options.
-The advantages and disadvantages of these two options depend on the customer's situation as well as the current market situation and are very individual.
-Additionally, the term of the financing can be adjusted, which can be up to 35 years.
-There is also the possibility of mixed financing, where for example 30% of the term is variable and 70% is fixed interest.
+There are variable and fixed-interest financing options.
+The advantages and disadvantages of these two options depend on the situation of the customers as well as the current market situation and are very individual.
+In addition, the term of the financing can be adjusted, which can last up to 35 years.
+There is also the possibility of a mixed financing, for example, where 30% of the term is variable and 70% is fixed-interest.

-Here there are different options.
-Either you go directly to your bank, apply for the review of the financing project there, and then receive an offer.
-Or you go to a credit broker like miracl.
-We compare all reputable banks and automatically search for the best offer for the customers.
-We then discuss the first details and conduct an online consultation where we work together to develop the best financing offer for the project.
-After that, all documents are uploaded to the miracl platform, and we prepare the necessary documents for the bank, so that customers don’t have to deal with unnecessary bureaucratic tasks.
-The documents are sent to the bank, and within 5-7 working days we receive an approval from the bank.
-After that, the purchase agreement is created and sent to the bank so that the loan agreements can be prepared.
-We accompany our customers from the initial inquiry to the handover of the keys.
+There are different options available.
+You can either go directly to your home bank, apply for the evaluation of the financing project, and then receive an offer.
+Or you can go to a loan broker like miracl.
+We compare all major banks and automatically look for the best offer for the clients.
+We then discuss the initial details and conduct an online consultation where we collaboratively develop the best financing offer for the project.
+After that, all documents are uploaded to the miracl platform, and we prepare the necessary documents for the bank, so the clients don’t have to handle unnecessary bureaucratic tasks.
+The documents are sent to the bank, and we receive a positive response from the bank within 5-7 business days.
+Following that, the purchase contract is created and sent to the bank so that the loan contracts can be drafted.
+We accompany our clients from the first inquiry to the handover of the keys.
 However, these two options do not exclude each other in any way.
-If customers have already been to their bank before contacting us, we can check the existing offer in just a few moments and provide our assessment.
+If clients have already been to their home bank before contacting us, we can check the existing offer in just a few moments and provide our assessment.

 There are 2 criteria that must be considered in any financing.
-On one hand, the ratio of the monthly loan payment to the income, which may not exceed 40%.
-On the other hand, the equity ratio is a main criterion for banks.
-Due to a directive from the financial market authority, at least 20% of the purchase price of the property must be available in the form of equity.
-However, if one of these criteria cannot be met, banks have a so-called special quota of 20%, which also allows for financing customers who do not meet one of these criteria.
+On one side, the ratio of the monthly loan payment to the income, which may not exceed 40%.
+On the other side, the equity ratio is a main criterion for banks.
+Due to a decree from the financial market authority, at least 20% of the purchase price of the property must be available in the form of equity.
+However, if one of these criteria cannot be met, banks have a so-called special contingent of 20%, which allows them to finance customers who do not meet one of these criteria.

-The following graphic illustrates the development of fixed interest rates in 2023 (25 years term).
+The following graphic illustrates the development of fixed interest rates in the year 2023 (25 years term).

 Thank you for the interview!